 Institute faculty and students concentrate on the music of the churches through performance and through repertorial, analytical, and historical studies.
 As both performers and scholars, our faculty and students form a bridge between the School of Music and the Department of Music and are committed to demonstrating the connection of music with culture, liturgy, and religious thought.
-The repertories studied are of two broad types: (1) cantatorial and congregational song; and (2) Western art-music, including masses, motets, oratorios, and organ repertory in all styles and from all periods.
+The repertories studied are of two broad types: (1) cantatorial and congregational song; and (2) Western art-music, including masses, motets, oratorios, art song, and vocal chamber music; and organ repertory in all styles and from all periods.
 The Institute also encourages serious study of music from other faiths and non-Western traditions.